TheOdinProject/curriculum/ruby_on_rails/apis/apis_and_building_your_own.md

   1. Read the [Rails Guide on Controllers](https://guides.rubyonrails.org/action_controller_overview.html#rendering-xml-and-json-data) section 7 to learn about rendering JSON and XML.
   2. They are not required viewing (because they get a bit deeper than we're scoped for), but if you're interested, go check out the Railscasts in the Additional Resources section at the bottom of this lesson for more API goodness.
 </div>

+### Knowledge Check
+This section contains questions for you to check your understanding of this lesson.
+If you’re having trouble answering the questions below on your own, review the material above to find the answer.

+* <a class="knowledge-check-link" href="#http-request-format">How does Rails know which type of file you are expecting back when you make an HTTP request?</a>
+* <a class="knowledge-check-link" href="#rendering-json-or-xml">What is the purpose of the `#respond_to` method?</a>
+* <a class="knowledge-check-link" href="#specifying-attributes-to-return">How do you return a User object but specify that you don't want to include certain attributes (i.e. you can't just return `User.first`)?</a>
+* <a class="knowledge-check-link" href="#to-json-steps">What are the two steps performed behind the scenes by the `#to_json` method?</a>
+* <a class="knowledge-check-link" href="https://guides.rubyonrails.org/layouts_and_rendering.html#using-head-to-build-header-only-responses">How do you tell a controller action to render nothing but an error message?</a>
+* <a class="knowledge-check-link" href="https://web-crunch.com/posts/custom-error-page-ruby-on-rails">How do you build your own custom error messages?</a>
+* <a class="knowledge-check-link" href="#api-tokens">Why can't you use session-based controller authentication methods if you want people to access your API programmatically?</a>
+* <a class="knowledge-check-link" href="#service-oriented-architecture-soa">What is "Service Oriented Architecture?</a>

 ### Conclusion